Voice Communication

 - Mute/Unmute: Server-synchronized microphone control with visual feedback

-- Voice Activation: Automatic transmission based on voice activity
+- Voice Activity: Automatic transmission based on voice level (default mode)

 Real-time Feedback